cvz6/design-patterns-for-humans-zh-CN/readme.md

 > A general example would be when you talk to someone on your mobile phone, there is a network provider sitting between you and them and your conversation goes through it instead of being directly sent.
 In this case network provider is mediator.

 In plain words
 > Mediator pattern adds a third party object (called mediator) to control the interaction between two objects (called colleagues).
 It helps reduce the coupling between the classes communicating with each other.
-Because now they don't need to have the knowledge of each other's implementation.

 Wikipedia says
 > In software engineering, the mediator pattern defines an object that encapsulates how a set of objects interact.
 This pattern is considered to be a behavioral pattern due to the way it can alter the program's running behavior.